Jaehoon9201/Keras-Effect-of-Learning-Noise/README.md

 ## Why I Training a Random Noise

 This idea came up with below refereces which deal with using a random noise when training a machine learning model.
 Random noise dataset could  be  generally  applied  as  the additional input data, weights, gradients, or outputs.
-Also, complex  inputs  like  noises  could  improve  the  OOD detection.

 [Ref1](http://arxiv.org/abs/1511.06807) -  A.  Neelakantan  et  al.,  "Adding  Gradient  Noise  Improves Learning for Very Deep Networks,"  arXiv:1511.06807 [cs, stat],  Nov.
 2015,  Accessed:  Mar.
 31,  2021.
 [Online].
 Available: http://arxiv.org/abs/1511.06807.